Swappsco/django-plans/README.rst

 Documentation: https://django-plans-swapps.readthedocs.org/

 Support for python 2.7 and 3.3.
 We support at most 2 versions of Django at any given time: The latest LTS version and the current version.
-Currently support Django 1.8.
+Currently support Django1.8 and Django1.9.

 This project is a fork of https://github.com/cypreess/django-plans